lifeisstillgood/TomorrowsManifesto/Financial.rst

 Identify the problems

-Money / MMT is forst problem
+Money / MMT is first issue - of we dont understand money fixing any financial problem is going to be hard

 Foolish activities based on pretence (British 40bn)

+then move to more outlandish items - reduce gambling in finance ? reduce the expeirenced player issue? fongers in thr dam

+Removal entirely of sharemarket - seems jnlikely

 MMT as a clearwr ezplanationnfor how moneybworks and what to do about it.